What Is Central Sleep Apnea?

 Central sleep apnea is a sleep disorder in which you briefly stop breathing during sleep.
-The moments of apnea can occur repeatedly throughout the night.
-The interruption of your breathing happens may indicate a problem with your brain’s signaling.
+Moments of apnea can occur repeatedly throughout the night as you sleep.
+The interruption of your breathing may indicate a problem with your brain’s signaling.
 Your brain momentarily “forgets” to tell your muscles to breathe.

-Central sleep apnea is not to be confused with obstructive sleep apnea.
+Central sleep apnea isn’t the same as obstructive sleep apnea.
 Obstructive sleep apnea is the interruption of breathing due to blocked airways.
-People who have central sleep apnea do not have blockages in their airways.
-The problem is in the connection between the brain and the muscles that let you breathe.
+People who have central sleep apnea don’t have blockages in their airways.
+The problem is in the connection between the brain and the muscles that control your breath.

 Central sleep apnea is much less common than obstructive sleep apnea.
-The American Sleep Apnea Association (ASAA) estimates that less than 20 percent of people with sleep apnea suffer from central sleep apnea.
-(ASAA)
+The American Sleep Apnea Association (ASAA) estimates that central sleep apnea accounts for about 20 percent of all sleep apnea cases.

-Underlying health conditions are the cause of most cases of central sleep apnea.
-During a central sleep apnea episode, your brainstem does not signal your breathing muscles to function properly.
+Underlying health conditions cause most cases of central sleep apnea.
+During a central sleep apnea episode, your brainstem doesn’t tell your breathing muscles to function properly.
 Your brainstem is the section of your brain that connects to your spinal cord.
 Medical conditions that affect your brainstem, spinal cord, or heart can cause you to develop central sleep apnea.

 - heart attack